Python SDK¶

 stream() — text fragments¶

 Yields str fragments as they arrive.
-The simplest way to print a streaming response.

 | Parameter | Type | Description |